Proper Mulching

 I learned about photosynthesis in school – trees take in carbon dioxide and give off oxygen?
 What is this talk about trees taking in oxygen?

-Trees do take in carbon dioxide through their leaves (photosynthesis), but trees also take in oxygen through their roots.
-All living things need oxygen.
-The flare of the tree is located at the base of the trunk and looks like this photo.
 The flare is often referred to as the lungs of the tree.
 If the tree is planted too deep or mulch is pile up around the base of the tree, then the tree is not able to take in enough oxygen.
 We need to keep mulch completely off of the tree flare.

 What happens to a tree deprived of oxygen?

 The tree will grow slowly, and eventually decline and die.
 Without oxygen, the tree is stressed and insects can invade the bark and eventually kill the tree.
 Trees that do not have enough oxygen also have branches that die back and the crown of the tree will be sparse.
-Here are two pictures from the same neighborhood.
-Both are maples, and were planted at the same time.
-One had mulch piled up around the base and one did not.
-Can you guess which one had the mulch volcano?

 What kind of mulch should I use – I like to apply fresh mulch so my beds look pretty?